zqz979/unit-converter/README.md

 # Unit Converter

 A simple and efficient unit conversion tool built with React and TypeScript.
+Followed the instruction on https://roadmap.sh/projects/unit-converter but with some tweaks.

 ## Features